s-chh/LSPP/README.md

 python main.py --method lspp --model resnet18 --dataset tinyimagenet --data_path /path/to/data
 ```

-### Quick PyTorch Code for Label Smoothing++
+### Integration to new tasks
-Alternatively, simple PyTorch code for quick integration with other frameworks:
+Alternatively, simple PyTorch code for quick integration with new frameworks:
 ```
 from lspp import LSPP